Autres guitares Other guitars

 1968 Coral 3S19 Electric Sitar

-Rory lors de l'écriture de la chanson « Philby » qui a poursuite la Guerre froide souhaitait y ajouter une touche orientale mystérieuse.
-La solution résidait dans la guitare sitar pour obtenir un effet balalaïka, mais Coral n'en avait fabriqué que 50 exemplaires et nous ne savions où en trouver que 5.
+Rory lors de l'écriture de la chanson « Philby » qui traitait de la ''guerre froide'' souhaitait y ajouter une touche orientale mystérieuse.
+La solution résidait dans une sitar pour obtenir un effet balalaïka, mais Coral n'en avait fabriqué que 50 exemplaires et nous ne savions où en trouver que 5.

 Donal Gallagher